rafgraph/react-interactive/README.md

 - Separate `focus` states based on how it was entered - from mouse, touch, or tab key (not possible with CSS)
 - State change hook to easily incorporate the interactive state into your component (not possible with CSS)
 - Built in touch device and keyboard support - a `click` event is generated on mouse click, touch tap (without delay), and enter keydown
+- Easily style and show/hide children based on the `Interactive` parent's state (only possible with complex CSS selectors)
 - Option to use class names instead of inline styles if you prefer to write styles separately with CSS

 ```javascript